eslint/eslint/docs/developer-guide/nodejs-api.md

 });
 ```

-In this example, a new `CLIEngine` instance is created that extends a configuration called
-`"eslint-config-shared"`, a setting named `"sharedData"` and two environments (`"browser"`
-and `"mocha"`) are defined, loading of `.eslintrc` and `package.json` files are disabled,
-and the `semi` rule enabled as an error.
-You can then call methods on `cli` and these options
-will be used to perform the correct action.
+In this code, a new `CLIEngine` instance is created that sets two environments, `"browser"` and `"mocha"`, disables loading of `.eslintrc` and `package.json` files, and enables the `semi` rule as an error.
+You can then call methods on `cli` and these options will be used to perform the correct action.

-Note: Currently `CLIEngine` does not validate options passed to it, but may start doing so in the future.

 ### CLIEngine#executeOnFiles()